 How to Make Just One Page Landscape in Word

-Naturally, you can go back and forth between the two.
-If you don’t have that many additions to your text, you can use Portrait for most pages.
-Those that contain insertions require Landscape though.
-Here’s how to make one page Landscape in Word 2010 by using Section Breaks:
+Naturally, you can go back and forth between the two orientations.
+You can use portrait mode for most pages if you don’t have too many additions to your text.
+Those that contain insertions require landscape, though.
+Here’s how to change one page to landscape in Word 2010 using “Section Breaks.”